KateYi-code/3D-Gamified-Task-Manager/README.md

     return client.getUsers();
 }
 ```
 Under the hood, the `client` object will call the API in http POST and deserialize the reponse body into objects

+### How to add icons?
+we use `react-icons` in this project, you can add icons by following these steps:
+1. Go to the [react-icons](https://react-icons.github.io/react-icons/) website.
+2. Find the icon you want to add.
+3. Click the icon to see the import statement.
+4. Copy the import statement and paste it into your component file.

 ## Helpful resources